 September 8, 1775, Daniel Boone and his family returned to Fort Boonesborough from Snody’s Station, now Castlewood, VA.
 The family members included Rebecca and their daughters along with 35 axemen.
 It took the group six months travelling the Cumberland Gap.

-On September 8, 1775, Frances Jane Greenleaf and her crew reached Fort Harrod.
-Frances later manufactured the first salt in Kentucky at Drilling’s Lick, an essential stop for pioneers moving deeper into Kentucky.
-She was also one of Kentucky’s first schoolteachers.
+September 8, 1775, Frances Jane Greenleaf and her crew reached Fort Harrod.
+Francis manufactured the 1st salt in Kentucky at Drilling’s Lick, the 1st stop for pioneer groups moving deeper into Kentucky.
+Frances Jane was also one of Kentucky’s 1st schoolteachers.

 September 8, 1808, Nathaniel Duval and Lloyd Wilcoxen, both citizens of “Bairdstown,” dueled in the Indiana territory nearly opposite of Louisville.
 Duval “fell at the first fire, having received the ball of his antagonist in the right side.
 The wound proved mortal.”

 Famous Kentucky Duels by J. Winston Coleman, Jr.; pg: 136